Dylanjb96/Streetwear-Web/README.md

 ## Concept
 An online destination for streetwear enthusiasts, offering wide range of products presented in a visually appealing and user-friendly manner.

+## Instruction
+- When the page is open, you will see on the top of the screen, from left to right.
+Logo, Nav bar (Home, about, menu, contact, etc.) two icons (profile, cart) and black circle (darkmode).
+- When you click on the profile icon, it will redirect you to the profile page.
+Click on the shopping cart, and it open the shopping cart.
+Click on the black circle with white outer layer, and it will change the background colour to white.
+- Profile page: There's a sign in/ sign up form, click on either one and it will change form.
+It will also pop up error messages for any incorrect input into the contact imformation form, before signing in or signing up.
+- Cart tab: In the shopping cart, there's items with name, price and quantity (plus and minus).
+Click on the plus or minus and it will display the price and the total price and beside will display discount figure.
+Below the tab are close and check out button. click close to close the tab.
+- Review page: In the review section, scroll down to 'Give us a review' button, click on it and it will redirect to review page.
+On the review page, there will be a few seconds loading screen, after it fade you will see emoji, slider, comment box and submit button.
+Use the slider to change star rating and the emoji will change depending on how many stars you are giving.
+Click on submit button and it will redirect you to the profile page to sign in/ sign up.
+- Menu section: Each items has 'add to cart' button and above it there's quantity number. you can click minus or plus sign for change in quantity.

 ## Features
 - **Cart Functionality**: The code manages the shopping cart functionality, allowing users to add items to the cart, adjust quantities, and view/update the cart.
 It listens for click events on buttons related to adding items to the cart (add-to-cart buttons), incrementing (plus) and decrementing (minus) quantities, and closing the cart tab.